erincunningham7/project-portfolio-one/README.md

 *Colour Scheme*

 * Before I chose my colour scheme, I researched the [colour feelings](https://99designs.com/blog/tips/how-color-impacts-emotions-and-behaviors/) and moods different colours can evoke in people.
-I knew I wanted mature colours, hence why I chose the grey.
+I knew I wanted a calming colour, hence why I chose the green.
 I chose pink aswell because it's sweet and pleasant.
-The pink and grey together create the perfect balance of playfullness and professionalism.
+The pink and green together create the perfect balance of playfullness and relaxation.
 My target audience being middle aged women, I feel these colours are perfect together.

 * Knowing now the colours I wanted to produce, I used a [colour palette picker](https://coolors.co/palettes/palettes) for inspiration.
-I found a pink and grey palette that was very popular and chose it.
+I found a pink and green palette that was very popular and chose it.

 ![Image](docs/colour-palette.png)